knotsphp/publicip/README.md

 [//]: # (![GitHub Workflow Status &#40;with event&#41;]&#40;https://img.shields.io/github/actions/workflow/status/srwiez/native-myip/test.yml?label=Tests&#41;)
 A simple PHP library to get the public IP address of the current machine.

-This library is designed to use dig, dns_get_record, or curl to obtain the public IP address of the current machine by utilizing publicly available whoami services.
+This library uses `dig` or HTTP requests to obtain the public IP address of the current machine by utilizing publicly available whoami services.

+It comes with an opinionated default configuration to use the **fastest** and most **reliable** fetchers and providers.
+However, it also includes a flexible API that allows you to use different fetchers and different providers.

 ## 🚀 Installation